-Dentists diagnose and treat conditions affecting the mouth, teeth and gums.
-In addition to performing extractions, root canals and tooth replacements, dentists provide preventive care and oral hygiene advice.
-Some dentists offer weekend or evening hours because of their patients' busy schedules.
+Dentists diagnose and treat conditions affecting the mouth, teeth, and gums.
+In addition to performing extractions, root canals, and tooth replacements, dentists provide preventive care and oral hygiene advice.
+Dentists typically use anesthetics to help patients minimize pain during procedures.
+They also perform and examine x-rays of the mouth.
+These professionals may practice general dentistry or work in a specialized area.
+Some dentists work weekend or evening hours to accommodate their patients' schedules.

 |Degree Field||Dental surgery or dental medicine|

 |Key Skills||Good judgment, decision-making, communication and leadership skills; detailed-oriented; manual dexterity and organizational skills, knowledge of dental anatomy and medical procedures|